bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 When arriving at the target planet, the spacecraft will cross the sphere of influence *ahead of* or *behind* the planet on the planet's orbital path.

 - **Inner to Outer Planet**: The spacecraft velocity is lower than the planet's orbital velocity.
 The spacecraft crosses the sphere of influence *in front* of the planet.
-This is shown in {numref}`fig:interplanetary-arrival`.
+This is shown in @fig:interplanetary-arrival.
   :::{figure} ../images/interplanetary-arrival.svg
   :name: fig:interplanetary-arrival
   :width: 50%